 In order for anyone to carry on a business as a scrap metal dealer, they must have a licence issued under the 2013 Act.
 Trading without a licence is a criminal offence.

-Telford & Wrekin Council has a register which clearly identifies all licensed scrap metal collectors who are permitted to collect in Telford & Wrekin.
-View the Scrap Metal Collector's register.
+The Environment Agency publishes a public register which clearly identifies all licensed scrap metal collectors including those who are permitted to collect in Telford and Wrekin.

 There are two types of licences:

 - Site licence - All the sites where a licensee carries on business as a scrap metal dealer, in the area of the issuing local authority, must be identified and a site manager must be named for each site.
 The licence allows the licensee to transport scrap metal to and from those sites from any local authority area.

 - Collector's licence - This allows the licensee to operate as a collector in the area of the issuing local authority.
 It does not allow the collector to operate in any other local authority area, so a separate licence must be obtained from each council the collector wishes to operate in.
 The licence does not authorise the licensee to operate a site.

 The basic disclosure must be dated within three months' of submitting your application.

 The Council cannot grant a licence unless it is satisfied that the person is suitable to operate a business as a scrap metal dealer.
 In determining the suitability of an applicant, the Council will have regard to its policy for determining the suitability of an applicant for a Scrap Metal Dealers Licence.